Killing of David Haines: Death

 A video of the lead up and aftermath of Haines' beheading, entitled "A Message to the Allies of America", was released by ISIL on 13 September 2014.
 The video, following a similar format to the ones for Foley and Sotloff, started with a clip of a press statement by Prime Minister Cameron followed by a title screen.
 It then showed Haines delivering a prepared speech.
 Next, the executioner makes a statement, then puts his knife to Haines' throat and makes cutting motions as the video fades to black.
 In the final scene, the executioner is holding the orange jumpsuit of another person, named as British aid worker Alan Henning, saying "If you, Cameron, insist on fighting the Islamic State then you, like your master Obama, will have the blood of your people on your hands."

 On 22 October 2016, a memorial for David Haines was unveiled in a garden at Perth railway station.
 It was dedicated by former colleagues at Abellio ScotRail.

-On 19 May 2019, his daughter Bethany vowed to go to Syria to retrieve her father's body.
-She had decided to launch a campaign and appeal to anyone who may have information about her father's remains.
-She has also befriended freed captive Motka who was with her father.